 Land-use, a polorizing and often controversial topic of conversation.

-One person can look at a hillside and see the epitome of rugged, up touched natural landscape.
-Another will look the same slope and see a burnt, over exploited desert, perpetuated for one exclusive activity at the expense of all other.
+One person can look at a hillside and see the epitome of rugged, untouched natural landscape.
+Another will look upon the same slope, and see a burnt, over exploited desert, perpetuated for one exclusive activity at the expense of all others.
 Some will just see heather.

 How you view the land is coloured and predetermined by many factors.
-These notions of what the land “should be” rather than what it pragmatically is tend to skew our assessments.
-We see the land as we wish to see it rather than for what it is.
+These notions of what the land “should be” rather than what it pragmatically is, tends to skew our assessments.
+We see the land as we wish to see it, rather than for what it is.
 This is frequently more convenient for us than accepting the often hard truths about our environment and the extent that we have altered it.

 If we look at Scotland for example, in all of its rugged beauty and splendor.
 We must first accept the fact that the “country side“, in its entirety, is a man altered landscape.

-If you measure the land in convenient terms, with a short enough timescale, you will find pockets of wild ground, that is self determining in terms of the flora and fauna it supports.
-But extend that timescale backwards by a few decades and you will find human actions of often industrial activities shaping what the land could support.
+If you measure the land in convenient terms, with a short enough timescale.
+You will find pockets of wild ground, ground that is self determining in terms of the flora and fauna it supports.
+But extend that timescale backwards by a few decades and you will find human actions, of often industrial activities, shaping what the land could and does support.

 These industrial activities are often so long established, that they are perceived as part of the natural order.
 The land MUST be managed.
 Farming, shooting and clearcutting are all heritage industries on a man inhabited landscape.
 They have an impact on the shape of that land, but they are not naturally occurring systems.
 A forester given the right conditions does not populate a woodland in the same way as a Crossbill or a Blaeberry bush.
 These industrial activities are decisions made on a societal and governmental level.
 No one likes the slate being scraped clean by clearfetting, but we as a society allow it to occur, we pick other battles to fight.